• Menu

 Being back in New Zealand meant that we had the privilege of once again getting a burger at Burger Fuel.
 If we haven’t mentioned it earlier, it has fantastic burgers and they specialize in Gluten Free Buns for all of their creations!
 Natalie ordered a hamburger with beetroot on a GF bun and when it showed up, it looked so good that she actually had to double check with the chef that it was a GF bun, because it looked and tasted similar to the bun on Darin’s cheeseburger!
 It was a great meal and then it was time to head back to the shuttle and to the ship.

-Gliding Through The Water - Bay Of Islands, New Zealand
+Bottlenose Dolphin Tail As It Dives Back In The Water - Bay Of Islands, New Zealand

-Gliding Through The Water – Bay Of Islands, New Zealand
+Bottlenose Dolphin Tail As It Dives Back In The Water – Bay Of Islands, New Zealand

 Another great day in port, and though we had the clouds, overcast, and the wind, it couldn’t dampen the day at Zealandia, a fantastic sanctuary that will hopefully continue to be around and serve to share the great animal and natural history to many generations to come.